fsiraj/dotfiles/README.md

 **Want to add more themes?**

 > Add it to `autostyle.lua` using any existing theme as a template.
-At a minimum, add an entry to `M.colorschemes` and `get_palette`.
-If using ghostty, add an entry to `.config/ghostty/themes` with the same name as the corresponding Neovim theme.
+Add an entry to `M.colorschemes` and `get_palette`.
 If using Arch with HyDE, ensure the theme is available and add an entry to `get_hyde_theme`.

 ---